-Jesus Christ is fully God (Col. 2:9), and since the Scriptures are the unified Grand Story of God’s redeeming the world, Scripture is about Christ, the Mediator of God’s redemption (1 Tim.
-2:5).
+Jesus Christ is fully God (Colossians 2:9), and since the Scriptures are the unified Grand Story of God’s redeeming the world, Scripture is about Christ, the Mediator of God’s redemption (1 Timothy 2:5).
 Jesus Himself pointed out to the Jewish leaders in John 5:39-40 the truth that for them to understand the Bible they had to understand Him.
 Jesus said, “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me.
 But you are not willing to come to Me that you may have life.”
 At the center of the Bible is the person of Jesus Christ.

 Walking on the road to Emmaus on resurrection Sunday, Jesus rebukes two of His disciples for reading the Scriptures incorrectly: